MarkusPic/intensity_duration_frequency_analysis/README.md

 ## Please cite as

-Pichler, M. (2024). idf_analysis: Intensity duration frequency analysis with python based on KOSTRA (v0.2.4).
-Zenodo. https://doi.org/10.5281/zenodo.10559992
+Pichler, M. (2025). idf-analysis: Heavy rainfall intensity as a function of duration and return period.
+Journal of Open Source Software, 10(106), 7607. https://doi.org/10.21105/joss.07607

 JOSS paper is on the way ...